Vaultmicro/uvc_frame_detector/README.md

 ### TODO
 make that with graph togeth <br/>
-make jpeg data into .jpeg file to sea the err frame <br/>
+make jpeg data into .jpeg file to see the err frame <br/>